shaizalyasin/GNN-Path-Planning/README.md

 train.py - The training loop.

-dataset/ - Where we store the generated maps (CSVs).
+dataset/ - Where we store the generated maps (pts).

 ## For the Team